yichuan520030910320/CPU_ACM_2021/README.md

 //todo add write back dcache

-由于icache是读一片连续的地址 用直接映射效果比较好 dcache读的比较分散 个人感觉用组关联（两路组关联）的效果比较好 然后用write back的性能比较好 相比于write through可以降低总线的占用率
+Since icache reads a continuous address, direct mapping has a better effect.
+Dcache reads are more scattered.
+Personally, I think the set associative (two-way set associative) has a better effect.
+Write back has better performance compared to write through and can reduce bus occupancy.

-但是组关联会导致组合逻辑复杂度上升
+However, set associative will lead to an increase in combinational logic complexity.

-降低lut的一个方法！：去掉初始化的for循环(除了valid)，
+One way to reduce LUT is to remove the initialization for loop (except for valid).

-11.23
+November 23

-安装虚拟机
+Install the virtual machine.

-和vivado
+And Vivado.

-端口选择012
+Select port 012.

-11.24
+November 24

-test result
+Test result.

 ![image-20211124104214209.png](https://s2.loli.net/2022/01/15/u8fi23AvIFx9Yoe.png)

-波形数值是上升沿后改变的值
+The waveform value changes after the rising edge.

-AC is ok!!!!!!
+AC is ok!

-优化decache的时候需要调整开始的初始化
+When optimizing decache, you need to adjust the initialization at the beginning.

-写掉dcache  真男鞋qwqq
+Write off dcache.
+Real men's shoes qwqq.

-//todo dcache hci commment
+//todo dcache hci comment

-//todo dump of statement test and we can pass the fpga input at the beginning of the test
+//todo dump of statement test and we can pass the FPGA input at the beginning of the test

-现在的版本dcache 会导致两字的写入不在cache里面 memread操作不一定能读到
+The current version of dcache may cause two-word writes not to be in the cache, and memread operations may not necessarily be read.

-11.27同样的问题qwqqqq
+November 27, the same problem qwqqqq.

-1127基础版本真正收工
+November 27, the basic version is officially completed.

-if prfetch write buffer dcache 特权指令 tlb虚拟内存 mmu
+If prefetch, write buffer, dcache, privileged instructions, TLB, virtual memory, and MMU.

-改掉dcache （自己搞明白）和一些版本rst问题
+Modify dcache (figure it out yourself) and some version rst issues.

-read的时候有一些要加入到dacache里面 不用
+During the read, some things need to be added to dcache, but not necessary.

-之前对于写的操作采取不同的操作在本地版本（1129上午的版本是可以成立的）simulation can pass 但是在fpga上只能过掉小的点 未能解决 所以牺牲性能采取原来的dcache写法
+Previously, different operations were performed for writing operations in the local version (the version in the morning of November 29 can be established), and the simulation can pass.
+However, only small points can be passed on the FPGA, and the problem has not been solved.
+Therefore, sacrificing performance, the original dcache writing method is adopted.

-今天才发现begin是可以匹配的
+I just found out today that 'begin' can be matched.

-可以用beyond compare比较两个文件夹
+You can use Beyond Compare to compare two folders.

-dcache杀我 时延好难调整 而且 我降频一直失败qwqqqqq 救命啊！！看不懂vivado critical path在干什莫
+Dcache is killing me, the delay is so hard to adjust, and I keep failing to lower the frequency qwqqqqq.
+Help!
+I don't understand what Vivado's critical path is doing.

-emmm 还是用精简的设计比较好emmmm 小而精的设计还是好的
+Emmm, it's better to use a streamlined design emmmm.
+A small and refined design is still good.

-只优化读的性能 写的操作全部采用write through 并且全部更新dcache 为了节省读的周期 对于写没有优化
+Only optimize read performance.
+All write operations use write-through and update dcache completely.
+In order to save read cycles, no optimization is made for writing.

-12.1
+December 1

-一些设想！
+Some ideas!

-prefetch 可以混emmm就没有向memctrl发出请求的时候xjb可以收集一些指令放在一个存储很少的寄存器中间 这样子可以保证一些Memctrl不空跑指令 write buffer同理
+Prefetch can be mixed emmm, when there is no request to memctrl, you can arbitrarily collect some instructions and place them in a register with very little storage.
+This can ensure that some Memctrl do not run instructions idly.
+Write buffer works similarly.

 https://kns.cnki.net/KXReader/Detail?invoice=vkKCi2kvIrgAXoMguS8h5nXrfzL1LTQJLH6y%2FaJlnZ9Oabf5sKOx2UnAQnYRBOSuKX6lcrU1gOYAC9x6%2FUlprBAHpFAE2vJ79X0lakjk8U8U%2BltOZSToRuT3wfI8MHXfh5fMfXpuYlzbW43I6YDIQ8%2Frk59IbflB0fB%2BfRep0U0%3D&DBCODE=CJFD&FileName=JSYJ200902006&TABLEName=cjfd2009&nonce=360EE0C440A548CC935133C287B9C0DD&uid=&TIMESTAMP=1638362257093

-一些高级的分支预测
+Some advanced branch prediction

 **Cache prefetching** is a technique used by computer processors to boost execution performance by fetching instructions or data from their original storage in slower memory to a faster local memory before it is actually needed (hence the term 'prefetch').[[1\]](https://en.wikipedia.org/wiki/Cache_prefetching#cite_note-:3-1)

-12.5 我的memctrl写法很有利于节省周期 可以不必在addr发过来 的时候在memctrl等待一个周期
+December 5, my memctrl writing method is very beneficial to save cycles, and there is no need to wait for a cycle in memctrl when addr is sent.

-1.10~1.14
+January 10-14

-add some bonus
+Add some bonus

-BHT&BTB 实现分支预测
+BHT & BTB to implement branch prediction

-循环队列来实现的write buffer 来保证正确性
+Circular queue is used to implement the write buffer to ensure correctness.